ABOUT US

 Our club committee is made up of a range of members with different backgrounds and experiences.
 The committee meet monthly to discuss training, fundraising and the general running of the club.

-2023 COMMITTEE MEMBERS
+2024 COMMITTEE MEMBERS

-President - Arthur Bailey
+President - Peter Vickery

 Chairperson - Simon Hammond